 Gorry!
 What makes some men so numb?

-I did sit and listen to Dolores for awhile.
+I started reading and I did sit and listen to Dolores for awhile.
 A long while, the sort of thing I haven't done many times, just sit and read a book through front to back in a single rush.
 Yes, the pages are a bit narrower than some, and the lines are generously spaced, but it still comes in at 305 pages in the hardcover edition I read.
 King started writing the book the year I finished high school and it came out the year I finished college—and I still don't understand how he creates such compelling characters.

 Studying the Masters